-While it’s known for its gorgeous coastline, high-end shopping, and general glamour, La Jolla is also widely recognized for having some of the highest quality and most unique San Diego restaurants.
+While it’s known for its gorgeous coastline, high-end shopping, and general glamour, La Jolla restaurants are among the best in San Diego.

-What to order: Top recommendations are the Fish Tacos, Black Bean Soup, Grilled Octopus and Sesame Crusted Tombo Ahi Tuna.
-For drinks, the Spicy Margarita is one of their more popular choices.
+What to order: The menus are seasonal, but top recommendations include the Fish Tacos (fancier at California Modern, whereas Ocean Terrace fish tacos are more traditional), Black Bean Soup, and Grilled Octopus.
+For drinks, the La Jolla cocktail with chili-infused tequila is one of their more popular choices.

 Address: 1250 Prospect St, La Jolla, CA 92037

-What to order: Everything is undeniably delicious, but you won’t want to miss the Macadamia Blue Crab Cakes, the Red Walnut Crusted Faroe Islands Salmon, and of course, the Maine Lobster Tail (especially during Monday lobster night).
+What to order: Everything is undeniably delicious, but you won’t want to miss the lobster bisque and center-cut filet mignon.

 Address: 2000 Spindrift Dr, La Jolla, CA 92037